In Continuous Publication Since 1950…

 - Findings/conclusions are literature or data-based

 JTE does not publish program evaluations, book reviews, or articles solely describing programs, program components, courses, or personal experiences.
 In addition, JTE does not accept manuscripts that are solely about the development or validation of an instrument unless the use of that instrument yields data providing new insights into issues of relevance to teacher education.

 Typing.
 The acceptable format for electronic submission is MSWord.
 All text, including title, headings, references, quotations, figure captions, and tables, must be typed, double-spaced, with one-inch margins all around.
 Please use a 12-point font.

 Length.
-A manuscript, including all references, tables, and figures, should not exceed 10,000 words.
-Submissions exceeding this limit may not be accepted for review.
+A manuscript, including all references, tables, and figures, should not exceed 10,000 words and have a minimum of 8,000 words.
+Submissions that exceed or do not meet this range may not be accepted for review.
 Authors should keep tables and figures to a minimum.
 Figures/charts and tables created in MS Word should be included in the main text rather than at the end of the document.
 Figures and other files created outside Word (i.e. Excel, PowerPoint, JPG, TIFF, EPS, and PDF) should be submitted separately.
 Please add a placeholder note in the running text (i.e. “[insert Figure 1.]")